JayitaSd/SRAI/README.md

 ```
 ┌─ User asks question
 │
-├─ App embeds the question
+├─ Generate Hypothetical Answer (HyDE)
 │
-├─ Vector store retrieves similar chunks
+├─ Embed hypothetical document → Search Vector Store
 │
-├─ Chunks sent as context to Gemini
+├─ Retrieve most relevant chunks
 │
-└─ Gemini responds using only the context
+├─ Send (Original Question + Retrieved Chunks) → Gemini
+│
+└─ Final grounded answer based on document chunks
 ```

 The endpoint at `GET /rag/models` accepts a message parameter and:

-1. translates your question into a vector embedding
+1. **Generates a hypothetical answer** using HyDE to better understand what the answer might look like
-2. searches the vector store for matching document chunks
+2. **Embeds the hypothetical document** and searches the vector store for matching chunks
+3. **Retrieves relevant document chunks** using semantic similarity
+4. **Falls back to standard retrieval** if HyDE response is invalid, searching with the original question instead
-3. passes those chunks as context to Gemini
+5. **Passes retrieved chunks as context** to Gemini along with the original question
-4. returns Gemini's grounded response based on the retrieved context
+6. **Returns a grounded response** based only on the retrieved document content

 ---